larowlan/time-travel-with-git/slides.md

 <!-- .slide: data-background="/images/house2.jpg"-->

-## What you from standard profile
+## What you get from<br>standard profile

 Note:

-- we end up with an arms race
 - because we're trying to solve everything generically
 - we do nothing well
 - jack of all trades, master of none
 - the need to compete - feature list showdowns
+- we end up with an arms race - throw..

 --

 ## So we throw more modules at the problem

+Note:

+- product x has feature y, we need to compete
+- but that comes at a cost

 --